pedes/software-architecture-security-patterns/README.md

 It's important to include security while designing the software solution, otherwise, adding security later it might not be possible if the security aspects needed imply a fundamentally different design. e.g. it's usually very hard (or even impossible) to add scalability/statelessness late in the software development cycle.

+Importance of Understanding Security Concepts:

+- Avoid granting excessive access.
+- Recognize the value of layered security controls.
+- Spend effort protecting the right aspects based on threat modeling.
+- Understand cloud service models and shared responsibility.
+- Prioritize and manage high risks appropriately.

+Least Privilege:

+- Access only what's necessary for a task, including automation.
+- Access policies should be "deny by default".
+- Importance of controlling access to the cloud console.

+Defense in Depth:

+- Multiple layers of overlapping security controls.
+- Aimed at catching potential breaches even if one control fails.
+- Should be able to question any control's potential failure and have a backup.

+Zero Trust:

+- Doesn't mean a complete lack of trust, but trust should be earned.
+- Implementation varies: encryption/authentication for all connections, limit network access, multifactor authentication, etc.
+- Overlap with other principles, like least privilege.